 Karen Shannon, Chief Executive

 Karen is responsible for the creative direction, vision, strategic planning, programming, marketing and funding of Manchester Histories (MH) and Manchester Histories Festival (MHF).
-Karen believes that exploring histories and heritage is a great way of engaging with people and communities.
+Karen believes that exploring histories and heritage is a great way of engaging with people and bringing different communities together.
 A way to spark imaginations, learn new things, and to use creative processes to bring histories to life.
 To co-create work that has impact and meaning on the here and now, and the future.